 The progressing time of your application may take between 1-3 weeks and sometimes longer.

 Try to schedule the appointment date earlier, if you missed scheduling an appointment at least 4 weeks earlier in advance.
 If you are not able to reach the office of overseas representatives for the visa interview, you may schedule an appointment at an Honorary Consulate, if it is closer to your home.
-However, the first check with the consulate in your area if this option is available.
+However, first, check with the consulate in your area if this option is available.

 4. Language Requirements for studying in Italy: